shivangi0109/resource-wall/README.md

 Users can save external URLs along with a title, description, and image, and organize them using suggested topic categories

 ### 🔍 Search
-Search feature enables users to find already-saved resources that have been created by any user.
+Search feature enables users to find already-saved resources that have been created by any user

 ### 🗨️ Comments
 Users can add a comment to any resource, for others to view